-Karen Lynch, CEO of speaker agency Expert Impact and a former marketing director, asks how marketing strategies can affect how your audience is thinking and feeling.
+Karen Lynch, CEO of speaker agency Expert Impact Speakers and a former marketing director, asks how marketing strategies can affect how your audience is thinking and feeling.
 She says “Think outcomes, not the outputs with your next event or miss the chance to truly engage and impress.”

 I can guarantee one thing this Autumn: our audiences will be more challenging to impress than ever before.